maelfabien/maelfabien.github.io/_posts/2019-7-12-IntroOnline.md

 This article summarizes the talk given by `cnvrg.io` during their Webinar on Continual Learning.

 > **Continual learning** (CL) is the ability of a model to learn continually from a stream of data, updating the model in production to maintain performance and relevancy.
-It's in some way an autopilot mode for ML algoithms.
+It's in some way an autopilot mode for ML algorithms.

 The typical CL pipeline is the following :
 - Input Data